 Preventing gun violence is not a 2nd Amendment issue; it’s a public safety issue

-Our local Gun Safety Working Group grew out of advocacy opposing campus and open carry legislation in the 2015-2016 FL legislative sessions.
-To date, that legislation has been defeated but new gun-related bills will continued to be introduced in each legislative session.
+Our local Gun Safety Action Team grew out of advocacy opposing campus and open carry legislation in the 2015-2016 FL legislative sessions.
+To date, that legislation has been defeated but new gun-related bills continue to be introduced in each legislative session.

 After the June 2016 Orlando Pulse shootings, the League of Women Voters – Florida, with over 120 statewide partners, formed the Florida Coalition to Prevent Gun Violence.
 The Coalition’s mission is to reduce and prevent gun crimes, injuries, and deaths via:

-- to put two pieces of statewide legislation in place: comprehensive universal background checks and a ban on all semi-automatic assault weapons and large-capacity feeding devices, and
+- a ban on all semi-automatic assault weapons and large-capacity feeding devices

-- to block irresponsible gun legislation, including campus carry and open carry.
+- block irresponsible gun legislation, including campus carry and open carry

-Working with the Coalition, in early 2017, launched an education and advocacy campaign on gun safety.
+In early 2017, our local team launched a gun safety education and advocacy campaign.
 See our Gun Safety Action Guide to learn more about the impact of gun violence and how to take action to promote effective gun legislation.

-The Gun Safety Working Group aims to educate and increase awareness among citizens, monitor the introduction of gun-related bills, continue to build a coalition of gun safety advocates, and conduct advocacy work when new bills are introduced.
+The Gun Safety Action Team aims to educate and increase awareness among citizens, monitor the introduction of gun-related bills, continue to build a coalition of gun safety advocates, and conduct advocacy work when new bills are introduced.